kwilteam/kwil-js/MIGRATING.md

 If you wish to sign with something other than an EtherJS signer, you may pass a callback function that accepts and returns a `Uint8Array()` and the enumerator for the signature type used.

-Currently, Kwil supports three signature types:
+Currently, Kwil supports two signature types:
 | Type  | Enumerator |
 |:----- |:------:|
 | Secp256k1  | 'secp256k1_ep'     |